A new flu is spilling over from cows to people in the U.S. How worried should we be?

 For comments on this topic, NPR reached out to the National Cattlemen's Beef Association, the lobbying group for cattle ranchers.
 A spokesperson referred us to the U.S. Department of Agriculture.
 The USDA, along with the Centers for Disease Control and Prevention, said in emails that, at this point, there isn't any evidence that Influenza D is causing significant harm to livestock, so there aren't currently any surveillance systems in place for livestock or workers.

-As Liebler points out, officials and scientists had a similar view of coronaviruses for a long time – that they weren't a major concern because they only caused a cold.
+As Leibler points out, officials and scientists had a similar view of coronaviruses for a long time – that they weren't a major concern because they only caused a cold.

 "Sometimes an animal virus doesn't seem to make people very sick and so scientists brush it away as not really important," Leibler says.
 "That's what scientists thought about coronaviruses for a long time — that they weren't a major concern because they only caused a cold.